 You will be notified by email that your application was received shortly after you submit it.

-Your application will be assessed by a committee composed of fellow artists and arts professionals.
+Your application will be assessed by a panel composed of fellow artists and arts professionals.
 They will use the assessment criteria established for each program to make their decisions.
 Every effort is made to ensure that applications are assessed fairly.
-MAC accepts the decisions of the jury as final.
+MAC accepts the decisions of the panel as final.

 To learn more, read about our peer assessment process.